 Watching Child Pornography is Illegal in Canada

-You are allowed to watch porn in Canada.
+Is watching porn illegal in Canada?
+No, it is not unlawful to watch normal porn in Canada.
 But you are allowed under some conditions.
-You must be 18 or more, and the content must not include any child in it.
-But watching nudes, and images of sexual offences to children under 18 is prohibited in Canada.
+You must be 18 or older, and the content must not include any child in it.

+But watching nudes and images of sexual offences against children under 18 is prohibited in Canada.
 It is against the law to produce or distribute pornographic content with a child in Canada.
 Again, having obscene materials with the intention to sell, display, or expose them to the public is likewise illegal.

 According to a related section of the Criminal Code, Child pornography is illegal to create, publish, distribute, or possess.
 It means that anyone who accesses any website with child pornography and watches it on a computer could be charged with a crime for leaving a copy of the photos on the device’s hard drive.